vercel/examples/edge-middleware/feature-flag-hypertune/README.md

 # Feature flags, A/B testing and app configuration with Hypertune and Vercel Edge Config

 [Hypertune](https://www.hypertune.com/) is a powerful feature flag, A/B testing and app configuration platform.
-Built for TypeScript, Next.js, Vercel and the modern stack with full type-safety and Git version control.
+Optimized for Next.js, Vercel Edge Config and TypeScript.
+Built with full type-safety and Git version control.

-The Hypertune SDK works on both the server and the client, so you don't need to set up and use different SDKs in your Next.js app.
-It ships with the Hypertune CLI which auto-generates code from your project schema so you can access your flags, initialize context arguments and update flag logic with end-to-end type-safety.
+No need to juggle different SDKs for the client and the server.
+Install one JavaScript SDK that works on both the client and the server and is ready for the new App Router paradigm with React Server Components.

+Avoid cumulative layout shift, flickers, out-of-sync client hydration and page load delay.
+Instantly initialize the SDK on the server from Vercel Edge Config.
+And instantly initialize the SDK on the client from server props on the first render.

+Get auto-generated type-safe code for all your flags.
+No `Uncaught ReferenceError: flag is not defined`, no raw strings, no typos and no struggling to find flag references or clean up stale flags.

-This example uses Vercel Edge Config to initialize the Hypertune SDK with zero latency, so you can access your feature flags and run A/B tests with no performance impact to your app.
+This example uses Vercel Edge Config to initialize the Hypertune SDK with near-zero latency on the server, so you can access your feature flags and run A/B tests with no performance impact to your app.

 ## Deploy with Vercel